This feature is available to Corporate account holders and applies to surveys and quizzes.

 Map surveys to your domain:

-For technical reasons it is not possible to use a secure connection to your mapped domain.
+For technical reasons, it is not possible to use a secure connection to your mapped domain.
 It must use “http”, not “https”.
 If you wish to use https you must host the site on your own server and embed surveys on it.

-Step 1 – Adding a CNAME
+Step 1 – Adding a CNAME (do this with your hosting provider)

 You’ll need to visit your domain name provider to add the new subdomain as a CNAME record in your DNS settings.
 An example is shown below: